The National Flag

 National Bird: Raven (Corvus corax Tibetanus).
 The tutelary god Mahakala took the form of a raven to guide the country’s unifier, Zhabdrung to Bhutan.
 Raven (local name Jarog) lent its name and features to the crown of the king of Bhutan.

-National Animal: Takin (Budorcas taxicolor), locally called Don Gyem Tsey is chosen as national animal because of its uniqueness and its strong association with the country’s religious history and mythology.
+National Animal: Takin (Budorcas taxicolor), locally called Don Gyem Tsey is chosen as a national animal because of its uniqueness and its strong association with the country’s religious history and mythology.
 It is a clumsy heavy animal similar to gnu and musk ox; it lives in flocks in places 4000m high and eats bamboo.
 Takin weighs as much as 350 kgs.

 National Language: Dzongkha.